Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_led_strip_connection_800.jpg

-As described in the :ref:`WS2811 section <led_strip_ws2811>` above the Bricklet supports pixels and stripes with WS2811 controller.
+As described in the :ref:`WS2801 section <led_strip_ws2801>` above the Bricklet supports pixels and strips with WS2801 controller.
-The terminal labeled with "Output" has to be connected with the input of the first WS2811 controller.
+The terminal labeled with "Output" has to be connected with the input of the first WS2801 controller.

-The output terminal consisting of four signals:
+The output terminal consists of four signals:

  * "DAT" is the data signal line to the WS2801 chip.
-It has to be connected with the data input of the first WS2801.
+It has to be connected to the data input of the first WS2801.
 Unfortunately there is no general label on LED pixels or on LED strips for this input.
 Sometimes the signal is marked with SD (Serial Data) or DI (Data Input).
 It is also possible that the input of the pixel or strip is not marked, but the output is marked (DO, Data Output).
-Therefore, if the output is marked, the non marked other side has to be the input.
+If the output is marked, the non marked other side has to be the input.

  * "CLK" is the clock signal line to the WS2801 chip.
 It has to be connected